 “We want talented people who want to help other people change their lives,” he said.
 Forster also allows those who are interested in joining the platform to send the company a note, and some trainers have reached out via social media.

 To qualify to join the platform, trainers have to offer a great performance on camera, be passionate about what they do and have a meaningful brand.
 Forster said his company works on the Netflix model, aiming to have something for everyone, spanning many age groups.
-(His nine-year-old nice, his grandmother and Forster himself all use the service, which shows its cross-generational appeal.)
+(His nine-year-old niece, his grandmother and Forster himself all use the service, which shows its cross-generational appeal.)

 Multi-Platform Fitness Classes